artsy/artsy.github.io/_posts/2020-08-11-pull-requests-require-context.md

 ---

-Providing full context in a pull request will improve your asynchronous code reviews significantly.
-There are many other opportunities to improve code reviews, but a PR filled with helpful context will start you on the right foot.
+When your team embraces the pull request process, you reap rewards that extend far beyond the lines of code.
-(TODO: this paragraph is blah but I need a "wrap it up" paragraph, haaaalllp)
+Providing context up-front shortens the feedback loop and surfaces important discussions sooner, allowing you to ship changes more quickly.
+Sharing knowledge in PRs grows individuals and spreads expertise across your team.
+Every PR becomes an artifact for retracing history.
+You can look back and see not only _which_ decisions were made, but _why_ they were made.

 If you'd like to know more about how we work with pull requests at Artsy, take a look at our ["Engineer workflow" playbook](https://github.com/artsy/README/blob/master/playbooks/engineer-workflow.md#pull-requests), or poke around [our GitHub repositories](https://github.com/artsy).
+Check out [the PR that created this article](https://github.com/artsy/artsy.github.io/pull/619).
 And if you've got examples of great PRs to share with the rest of us, leave a comment!